All Blogs

 Check all thermometers, refrigerators, freezers, ovens, and dishwashing machines.
 Make sure they work properly and are being cleaned regularly.

-Keep repair records in a binder or digital file.
-If the equipment isn’t working, fix or replace it right away.
+Keep repair records in a binder or digital file to make informed decisions.
+For example, if certain equipment is constantly under maintenance, consider replacing it right away.

 5. Train Employees on Food Safety Protocols